MitchellStride/Quadcopter/README.md

 and decided on these parts.
 <br>
 <img src="{{ "/pictures/blockcopter.png?raw=true" | prepend: site.baseurl }}" />
-<br>This block diagram is how I am going to put together the quadcopter.
+<br>This block diagram is how I am going to solder together the quadcopter.
 The three
 main PCBs in the middle are called the "stack".
 Mine consists of a Racerstar 4in1 ESC, Matek Power Board, and a F3 Flight controller.
 They will be fixated to the frame with standoffs.
 The receiver will be under the Stack.
 The camera will be mounted to the front